What Happens When Higher Ed Collaborates During a Crisis? Improved SolutionsMay 20

 “Collaboration has always been one of our strengths, and the pandemic increased the importance and usefulness of sharing ideas and best practices,” said edHEALTH president, A. Tracy Hassett.
 “Member institutions needed to get a handle on how the pandemic would impact claims, and they also wanted to evaluate how layoffs, furloughs, and other cost-cutting strategies affected their healthcare benefit program. edHEALTH’s forum has enabled schools to get some answers to these questions and to share ideas that help their respective institutions weather this crisis.”

 One hundred percent of the member institutions, which also include four charter schools, take part in the bi-weekly calls.
-Average attendance ranges from 60-65 people, primarily HR and financial staff. “edHEALTH’s member collaboration has been especially valuable as each of our schools face the pandemic, and the ramifications to our faculty and staff populations,” said Marymichele Delaney, Lasell University’s director of human resources.
+Average attendance ranges from 60-65 people, primarily HR and financial staff. “edHEALTH’s member collaboration has been especially valuable as each of our schools face the pandemic, and the ramifications to our faculty and staff populations,” said Marymichele Delaney, Lasell University’s former director of human resources.
 “The bi-weekly edHEALTH Zoom sessions have offered a strategic venue, allowing us to learn about best practices at other institutions and to share our approach during this unprecedented time.”
 She cites the following topics as those that have been most helpful:

 - Conducting successful employee town hall meetings to improve transparency, retention, and productivity

 - Mobilizing telehealth to fill gaps in care

 - Leveraging Employee Assistance Programs to ease faculty and staff stress